Easy to Make Bloody Eyeball Cocktails & Mocktails

 AND while you are in the Halloween holiday mood, be sure to check out our Low FODMAP Halloween Candy article as well as its companion article on Candy Ingredients with serving size recommendations.

-For a spooky appetizer, how about our Low FODMAP Spooky Graveyard 7-Layer Dip?
-A sneak peek below.
-And be sure to check out our Low FODMAP Spider Web Cupcakes, too!
 They are chocolaty and luscious and perfect for school and work parties – and bake sales!

 Bloody Eyeball Cocktails & Mocktails